Paul Ryan: Nunes memo should be released

 "I think because of all the loose political rhetoric floating around here, we need to make sure we explain that there is a separation between these things," the Wisconsin Republican said.
 Asked if he was delivering that message to his conference, some of whom have pointed to the memo as reason to disband the special counsel probe altogether, Ryan answered: "Yes."

+But Ryan made a point to defend the special prosecutor, saying, "this is a completely separate matter from Bob Mueller's investigation and his investigation should be allowed to take its course."

+He also praised the deputy attorney, who some say should be fired, "I think Rod Rosenstein is doing a fine job,"

-But on the memo, which was written by Intelligence Committee Chairman Devin Nunes, Ryan didn't hedge.
+On the memo, which was written by Intelligence Committee Chairman Devin Nunes, Ryan didn't hedge.

 "I think we should disclose all this stuff.
 I think sources and methods we've gotta protect, no two ways about it for sure, 100%," he said.
 "But I think disclosure is the way to go.
 It's the best disinfectant.
 And I think we need to disclose, that brings us accountability, that brings us transparency, that helps us clean up any problem we have with (the Justice Department) and FBI."